karuvally/lightup/README.md

 - Reboot your machine

 ## Usage
-Run lightup -b <brightness_value>
+Run lightup -b [brightness_value]

 ## Todo
 - Automated backlight path finding
 - Add increment and decrement switches
 - Fading backlight adjustments
 - Reload udev rules without reboot
+- Normalize brightness values

 ## Alternatives
 acpilight is a nice alternative to lightup, and has better capabilities at the moment

-## Troubleshooting
+## Issues
- - if you get permission error for `brightness` file, change its permission to 756 or higher.
+- The brightness value range will vary depending on your computer